MartynOrchard1/D201-Assignment-1/README.md

   - Merge Sort (efficient) used for sorting by release year
 - **UI**:
   - WPF was used to create a simple, clean desktop UI.
-  - User feedback shown via labels and message boxes.
+  - User feedback shown via Notification Center (persistent) and labels.
+  - Notification panel can be toggled to improve focus.

 ## Setup Instructions